 Enjoy a picnic, hike, boat trip, or cycling tour with the whole family!

 No matter how big and majestic, the windmills of Kinderdijk are merely part of a much larger whole.
 The polders and watery lands of South Holland province set a glorious stage for the best family picnics, strolls, boat trips, or cycling tours.
-We invite you to come and visit, relishing how the Netherlands used to feel on your historically adventurous day out!
+But please note, due to current Covid-19 measures, you need a pre-purchased ticket for access to our visitor locations!

 Go time travelling across the ocean floor